 Photo by Flickr user Digitpedia Com.

-If you really need help focusing, using noise-cancelling headphones could prove to be beneficial.
+If you really need help focusing, using noise-canceling headphones could prove to be beneficial.

 Do you have any tips of your own to add to this list?
 Share your thoughts in the comments below!